 Same as UPS and USPS, there are no refrigeration options for FedEx shipping as well.
 Packages containing frozen food have to be packed properly to ensure they stay frozen and do not leak.
 FedEx also recommends a shipping option that does not take longer than 30 hours for delivery.
 Thus, the best shipping services to use with FedEx are First Overnight, Priority Overnight, or Standard Overnight.

 All overnight services are guaranteed next-day delivery but vary from early morning delivery to afternoon delivery.
 Prices start at $28.24 for Standard Overnight, $30.31 for Priority Overnight, and $60.31 for First Overnight.

 Shipping Frozen Food – USPS

 Shipping frozen food is tough but completely doable.
-PluginHive allows eCommerce merchants to directly streamline their shipping process right from cart to doorstep through real-time shipping prices, tracking options, automation of shipping labels and more.
-Learn more about integrating PluginHive into your Shopify, WooCommerce, or another eCommerce platform by reaching out to our customer support team.
+PluginHive allows eCommerce merchants to streamline their shipping process from cart to doorstep through access to real-time shipping prices, tracking options, automation of shipping labels, and more.